Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective -manifolds with a parallel tractor split cross product

 Using the above results, we can just as well realize the $2$-plane distribution in terms of the projecting part $\omega$ of the parallel $3$-form $\Phi$ corresponding to a parallel split tractor cross product, and hence in terms of the K\"{a}hler forms of the N(P)K structures on $M_{\pm}$.
-A conformal characterization of $D$ closely related to the following is given in \cite[\S4.5]{HammerlSagerschnigTwistor}. \begin{proposition} Let $(M^6, \mbp)$ be a projective $6$-manifold with a parallel split tractor cross product for which the zero locus $M_0$ is nonempty, let $\Phi$ be the corresponding parallel projective tractor $3$-form, and denote its projecting part by $\omega$.
-Then, the the underlying $(2, 3, 5)$-distribution $D$ on $M_0$ described by Theorem \ref{HSthm} satisfies \begin{enumerate} \item $ D = \ker \omega\vert_{M_0} := \set{U \in TM \vert_{M_0} : U \hook \omega = 0}$ and \item $[D, D] = \ker \iota^* \omega$, \end{enumerate} where $\iota$ is the natural inclusion $M_0 \hookrightarrow M$.
-In particular, $\omega_0$ is nonzero and locally decomposable, and the $2$-plane distribution spanned by the decomposable (weighted) bivector field $(\omega_0)^{ab}$ is exactly $D$. \end{proposition}
+A conformal characterization of $D$ closely related to the following is given in \cite[\S4.5]{HammerlSagerschnigTwistor}. \begin{proposition} Let $(M, \mbp)$ be a projective $6$-manifold with a parallel split tractor cross product for which the zero locus $M_0$ is nonempty, let $\Phi$ be the corresponding parallel projective tractor $3$-form, and denote its projecting part by $\omega$.
+Then, the underlying $(2, 3, 5)$-distribution $D$ on $M_0$ described by Theorem \ref{HSthm} satisfies \begin{enumerate} \item $ D = \ker \omega\vert_{M_0} := (\ker \omega_0)^{\perp}$ and \item $[D, D] = (\ker\omega\vert_{M_0})^{\perp} = \ker \omega_0$, \end{enumerate} where $\iota$ is the natural inclusion $M_0 \hookrightarrow M$ and $\omega_0 := \iota^* \omega$.
+(By the kernel of a $k$-form we mean its annihilator under contraction.)
+In particular, $\omega_0$ is nonzero and locally decomposable, and the $2$-plane distribution spanned by the decomposable (weighted) bivector field $(\iota^* \omega)^{ab}$ is exactly $D$. \end{proposition}

 \begin{remark} By construction, $\iota^* \omega$ coincides with the projecting part

 of the parallel conformal tractor $3$-form $\Phi_0 := \Phi \vert_{M_0}$. \end{remark}